-One of the best things about third-party hosting services is that there are different levels of service that you can choose from based on your specific needs.
+One of the best things about third-party hosting services is the different service levels you can choose from based on your specific needs.
 In addition, if your site grows or changes, you can always upgrade or downgrade to a different level of service to match your current requirements.
-This would be very difficult and costly to do when hosting your site on servers that you own:
+This would be very difficult and costly when hosting your site on servers that you own:

-- Shared hosting: A shared hosting server has dozens, or even hundreds, of smaller websites set up on a single physical server.
-They share the resources of that server, which helps to keep the costs down.
+- Shared hosting: This entails dozens, or even hundreds, of smaller websites set up on a single physical server.
+They share the server’s resources, which keeps the costs down.
 Shared hosting is the most affordable option and is ideal for sites that don’t get a huge amount of traffic.

-- Virtual private server (VPS) hosting: VPS hosting also has multiple websites on one physical server, though typically far fewer than a shared server.
-The big difference, however, is that the various sites don’t share the resources of the server.
-Instead, each account on the server is placed in its own virtual environment and has exclusive use of a set amount of system resources.
+- Virtual private server (VPS) hosting: This type of hosting also has multiple websites on one physical server, though typically far fewer than a shared server.
+The big difference, however, is that the various sites don’t share the server’s resources.
+Instead, each account on the server is placed in its own virtual environment and exclusively uses a set amount of system resources.

-- Dedicated servers: A dedicated server means that one customer has exclusive use of a full physical server or even multiple servers.
-This option is used for larger sites that get quite a lot of traffic.
+- Dedicated servers: Only one customer uses a full physical server or multiple servers.
+This option is used for larger sites that get a lot of traffic.

-- Cloud hosting: Cloud hosting technology spreads each site out across multiple physical servers.
-These physical servers are configured to operate as one large server.
-Cloud hosting can operate the one cloud server ― made up of many physical servers ― as a shared environment, VPS environment, or even a dedicated server environment.
+- Cloud hosting: This technology spreads each site across multiple physical servers configured to operate as one large server.
+Cloud hosting can operate one cloud server ― made up of many physical servers ― as a shared, VPS, or dedicated server environment.

-Which Type of Hosting Do You Need for Your Website?
+Which Type of Third-party Hosting Do You Need for Your Website?

-Choose the right hosting solution for you.
 Third-party hosting companies are the best option for just about everyone who needs a website.
-That being said, there are many different types of hosting available, and thousands of different hosting companies from which to choose.
+That being said, there are many different types of hosting available and thousands of different hosting companies from which to choose.